 Padding and cushions inside carriers need to be removable for washing.
 Fleece is popular because cats generally like the texture, and it’s machine washable.
 Some carriers include multiple cushion options, letting you swap in a fresh one while washing the other.

-Features That Reduce Stress for Both of You
+Features That Reduce Stress

 Beyond basic structure and safety, certain features significantly reduce travel stress.
 Familiar scents calm cats dramatically, so carriers with removable cushions that you can leave in your cat’s favorite sleeping spots help tremendously.
 The cushion picks up their scent and home smells, making the carrier feel more welcoming.